 Does TikTok have any safety features?

-TikTok has a Safety Centre that is worth exploring either with your child or on your own so you can understand the experiences they are having.
+It also worth exploring their Safety Centre either with your child or on your own so you can understand the experiences they are having.
 TikTok also have dedicated resources for parents that you might want to read.
 It explains how to set up restricted mode or establish screen time limits.

 What’s Netsafe’s advice?